Skip to main content

 Real-World Use Case

-You are on the release-2.0 branch and discover a critical bug.
+You're on the release-2.0 branch and discover a critical bug.
 You fix it on main with commit fix-critical-auth-bypass.
-You need that fix in the release branch immediately, but you do not want to merge all of main (which has untested new features).
+You need that fix in the release branch immediately, but you don't want to merge all of main (which has untested new features).
 Cherry-pick that single commit:

 git checkout release-2.0